Deer: Economic

 Deer have long had economic significance to humans.
 Deer meat, known as venison, is highly nutritious.
-Due to the inherently wild nature and diet of deer, venison is most often obtained through deer hunting.
-In the United States, it is produced in small amounts compared to beef, but still represents a significant trade.
+It can be obtained responsibly through the process of hunting deer in their natural habitat.
+Domestically, it is produced in small amounts compared to beef, but still represents a significant trade.
 Deer hunting is a popular activity in the U.S. that can provide the hunter's family with high quality meat and generates revenue for states and the federal government from the sales of licenses, permits and tags.
 The 2006 survey by the U.S. Fish and Wildlife Service estimates that license sales generate approximately $700 million annually.
 This revenue generally goes to support conservation efforts in the states where the licenses are purchased.
 Overall, the U.S. Fish and Wildlife Service estimates that big game hunting for deer and elk generates approximately $11.8 billion annually in hunting-related travel, equipment and related expenditures.
 Conservation laws prevent the sale of unlicensed wild game meat, although it may be donated.

 Deer have often been bred in captivity as ornaments for parks, but only in the case of reindeer has thorough domestication succeeded.
 By 2012, some 25,000 tons of red deer were raised on farms in North America.
 The Sami of Scandinavia and the Kola Peninsula of Russia and other nomadic peoples of northern Asia use reindeer for food, clothing, and transport.
 Others are bred for hunting are selected based on the size of the antlers.
 The major deer-producing countries are New Zealand, the market leader, with Ireland, Great Britain and Germany.
 The trade earns over $100 million annually for these countries.